What is volunteering?

 - Youth work

-Once you have decided on the type of work that you would like to do, or the organisation you want to volunteer with, there are several ways to go about finding a role:
+Once you have decided on the type of volunteer role that you would like to do, or the organisation you want to volunteer with, there are several ways to go about finding a role:

 - Contact the organisation directly